Rovinj Travel FAQ: 12 Questions About Croatia's Prettiest Town

 Q: Is Istria really like Tuscany?

-Q: What must I try?
+Q: What must you try?

-A: Five things, no excuses: (1) Fuzi pasta with truffles (EUR 14-20), (2) Fresh grilled fish from the morning catch (EUR 12-18), (3) Istrian prosciutto with olive oil and bread (EUR 8-12), (4) Malvazija white wine (EUR 3-5/glass), (5) Fritule — Croatian mini-doughnuts with powdered sugar (EUR 3).
+A: Five things, no excuses: (1) Fuzi pasta with truffles (EUR 14-20), (2) Fresh grilled fish straight from the morning catch (EUR 12-18), (3) Istrian prosciutto with olive oil and bread (EUR 8-12), (4) Malvazija white wine (EUR 3-5/glass), (5) Fritule — Croatian mini-doughnuts dusted with powdered sugar (EUR 3).

 Timing

-Q: When should I visit?
+Q: When should you visit?

 A: May-June or September-October.
 July-August is peak season — crowded, hot (30-35C), and expensive.
-September is the sweet spot: warm water, thin crowds, truffle season starting, hotel rates dropping 30%.
+September is the sweet spot: warm water, thin crowds, truffle season starting, and hotel rates dropping 30%.

 Q: Do cruise ships visit Rovinj?